- Environment & Energy

 FCNL Denounces Decision to Leave Paris Climate Agreement

-President Trump announced his decision to withdraw the United Stated from the United Nations Framework Convention on Climate Change’s Paris Agreement.
+President Trump announced his decision to withdraw the United States from the United Nations Framework Convention on Climate Change’s Paris Agreement.
 FCNL strongly denounces this decision, and urges the President to reconsider.

 FOR IMMEDIATE RELEASE